guhjy/2015ori-1/materials/study_02/interview-protocol.md

 [If the participant did not try anything, the interview will be canceled at this point.]

+[Jan checks whether the spreadsheet can be opened on his laptop and fits with the spreadsheet in the materials]

 Thank you very much.
 Now, we come to the interview.
 As was mentioned in the consent form, this interview will be audio-recorded and transcribed.
 The audio-recordings, except for excerpts from one randomly chosen interview, will be deleted.
 The unlinked excerpts will be stored on an encrypted drive for verification purposes.

-I will start the recording now.
+I will first test the recording now.

+[Jan tests the recording]

+Now, I will turn on the recording for our interview.

 [Turn on recording]